achen1210/achen1210/README.md

 - 👋 Hi, I’m Andrew!
-- 👀 I’m interested in learning more about computer science.
-I'm an undergrad at UChicago graduating December 2023; I was formerly a Math/Economics major, but I'm switching from Economics to CS.
-- 🌱 I’m currently learning about data structures and practicing my Java and Python skills!
+I love thinking about computer science systems, coding, riding motorcycles, mountain biking, traveling, backpacking, camping, playing board games, and rock climbing!
+I'm always happy to chat about any of my interests.
+- I'm finishing an internship at Discover Financial Services doing backend API development, and I’m currently looking for New Grad positions starting Summer 2024!
+I'll be finishing my undergraduate degree in Mathematics at UChicago June 2024, and will be also getting a Master's in Computer Science as part of UChicago's Joint BS/MS program, also June 2024.
 You can reach me at: andrewchen{at}uchicago.edu

 <!---